-- (2) iM Global Partner Fund Management, LLC (formerly, Litman Gregory Fund Advisors, LLC) ("iM Global" or the "Advisor"), the advisor to the High Income Fund, has contractually agreed to limit the High Income Fund's operating expenses (accluding any taxes, interest, brokerage commissions, borrowing costs, dividend expenses, acquired fund fees and expenses and extraordinary expenses such as but not limited to litigation costs) through April 30, 2025 to an annual rate of 0.39% for the Institutional Class (the "Operating Expense Limitation").
-This agreement may be renewed for additional periods not exceeding one (1) year and may be terminated by the Board of Trustees (the "Board") of Litman Gregory Funds Trust (the "Trust") upon sixty (60) days written notice to iM Global. iM Global may also decline to renewe this agreement, iM Global may recoup reduced fees and expenses only within three years from the end of the month in which the reimbursement took place, provided that the recoupment does not cause the High Income Fund's annual expense ratio to exceed the lesser of (i) the expense limitation applicable at the time of that fee waiver and/or expense reimbursement to. - (3) iM Global has separately contractually agreed through April 30, 2025, to waive a portion of its advisory fees so that after paying all of the sub-advisory fees, the net advisory fee as a percentage of the High Income Fund's daily net assets retained by iM Global is 0.40% on the first \$1 billion of assets, 0.375% on the next \$1 billion of assets, 0.35% on the next \$1 billion of assets, 0.325% on the next \$1 billion of assets and 0.30% on assets in excess of \$4 billion.
-This agreement may be terminated at any time by the Board of the Trust upon sixty (60) days' written notice to iM Global, and iM Global may decline to renew this agreement at its expiration on April 30, 2025 by written notice to the Trust at least thirty (30) days before the agreement's annual expiration date. iM Global has waived its right to receive reimbursement of the portion of its advisory fees waived pursuant to this advisory fee waiver agreement.
+- (1) iM Global Partner Fund Management, LLC (formerly, Litman Gregory Fund Advisors, LLC) ("iM Global" or the "Advisor"), the advisor to the High Income Fund, has contractually agreed to limit the High Income Fund's operating expenses (excluding any taxes, interest, brokerage commissions, borrowing costs, dividend expenses, acquired fund fees and expenses and extraordinary expenses such as but not limited to litigation costs) through April 30, 2026 to an annual rate of 0.98% for the Institutional Class (the "Operating Expense Limitation").
+This agreement may be renewed for additional periods not exceeding one (1) year and may be terminated by the Board of Trustees (the "Board") of Litman Gregory Funds Trust (the "Trust") upon sixty (60) days' written notice to iM Global. iM Global may also decline to renew this agreement by written notice to the Trust at least thirty (30) days before the renewal date.
+Pursuant to this agreement, iM Global may recoup reduced fees and expenses only within three years from the end of the month in which the reimbursement took place, provided that the recoupment does not cause the High Income Fund's annual expense ratio to exceed the lesser of (i) the expense limitation applicable at the time of that fee waiver and/or expense reimbursement or (ii) the expense limitation in effect at the time of recoupment. - (2) iM Global has separately contractually agreed through April 30, 2026, to waive a portion of its advisory fees so that after paying all of the sub-advisory fees, the net advisory fee as a percentage of the High Income Fund's daily net assets retained by IM Global is 0.40% on the first \$1 billion of assets, 0.375% on the next \$1 billion of assets, 0.35% on the next \$1 billion of assets, 0.35% on the next \$1 billion of assets and 0.30% on assets in excess of \$4 billion.
+This agreement may be terminated at any time by the Board of the Trust upon sixty (60) days' written notice to IM Global, and IM Global may decline to renew this agreement at its expiration on April 30, 2026 by written notice to the Trust at least thirty (30) days before the agreement's annual expiration date.
+IM Global has waived its right to receive reimbursement of the portion of its advisory fees waived pursuant to this advisory fee waiver agreement.

 This example is intended to help you compare the cost of investing in the High Income Fund with the cost of investing in other mutual funds.
-The example assumes that you invest \$10,000 in the High Income Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
+The example assumes that you invest \$10,000 in the High Income Fund for the time periods indicated.
 The example also assumes that your investment has a 5% return each year and that the High Income Fund's operating expenses remain the same.
 The cost for the High Income Fund reflects the net expenses of the High Income Fund that result from the contractual expense limitation in the first year only.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

-One Year Three Years Five Years Ten Years Institutional Class \$103 \$393 \$720 \$1,644
+One Year Three Years Five Years Ten Years Institutional Class \$100 \$352 \$631 \$1,428